PreviousView allNext

 Car insurance in NZ can feel like walking through a maze—complex, pricey, and with premiums that seem to climb higher every time you blink.

 But the good news is, you don’t have to settle for sky-high costs!
 You can slash them.
-We’ve previously laid out the basics in our guide on motor insurance, including how you can choose an insurance provider for greater peace of mind.
+We’ve previously laid out the basics in our guide on motor insurance, including tips on choosing an insurance provider for greater peace of mind.

-Now, we’re diving into some savvy tips for Kiwis to slash their car insurance costs.
+Now, we’re diving into some savvy tips for Kiwis to reduce their car insurance costs.

 1. Shop, compare and save